subtledoctor/SubtleD_hotfixes/README.md

 This fixes single-class sorcerer spell learning when "Sorcerer Spell Switching" is installed from Tome & Blood v0.9.23.

 This is irrelevant as of Tome & Blood v0.9.24

+v13.
+5E casting fatigue fix

+This fixes the Prepare Spells ability in certain edge-case circumstances for 5E Casting v1.5.2, Might & Guile v4.17.2, and Tome & Blood v0.9.25.1.

+This is irrelevant as of 5E Casting v1.5.3, Might & Guile v4.17.2, and Tome & Blood v0.9.25.2